 - 1. Firstly, initial weights are obtained as the inverse of the inclusion probabilities of any household in the sample. - 2.
-Then, correction factors for households non-response are worked out as the reciprocal of the response ratios (computed for specific kind of households and territorial domains).
+Then, correction factors for households' non-response are worked out as the reciprocal of the response ratios (computed for specific kinds of households and territorial domains).
 Intermediate weights corrected for non-response are then computed multiplying initial weights by these correction factors. - 3.
-Then, starting from intermediate weights, final grossing weights are obtained solving a minimization problem under constraints.
-The function to be minimised is a distance between final and intermediate weights; the constraints regard the estimates of some auxiliary variables that have to be equal to the totals in the reference population derived by external sources (main constraints are population by gender and 14 5-year age groups at NUTS-2 level and population by gender and 5 age groups of different width at NUTS-3 level).
+Then, starting from intermediate weights, final grossing weights are obtained solving a minimisation problem under constraints.
+The function to be minimised is the distance between final and intermediate weights; the constraints regard the estimates of some auxiliary variables that have to be equal to the totals in the reference population derived from external sources.
+Main constraints are population by gender and 14 5-year age groups at NUTS 2 level and population by gender and 5 age groups of different width at NUTS 3 level.
 Final weights ensure that all members of a given household have the same weight.